Stage one: Establish whether there is a genuine redundancy situation

 Stage ten: Decision on proposal

-If following the individual consultation meetings, an employer believes its original proposal should still be adopted; they will need to inform those employees whose roles will be removed.
+If an employer follows the individual consultation meetings and believes its original proposal should still be adopted, they will need to inform those employees whose roles will be removed.

-Regardless of whether or not a meeting takes places, the employer must write to the employees to confirm the decision to adopt the proposal and what this means for the individual employee.
+Regardless of whether a meeting takes place, the employer must write to the employees to confirm the decision to adopt the proposal and what this means for the individual employee.
 The letter should cover any potential suitable alternative employment and/or potential confirmation of termination by reason of redundancy.

-If there are issues from the second consultation meeting which have not been fully addressed, this letter should also address these.
+If issues from the second consultation meeting have not been fully addressed, this letter should also address these.

-Importantly, the letter needs to provide the employee with the right to appeal the decision.
+Importantly, the letter must give the employee the right to appeal the decision.